learn-co-students/crud-with-validations-lab-london-web-career-031119/README.md

 1. Build views that connect to each other using route helpers.
 1. Use `form_for` to build forms with pre-fill and error list features. (*Hint:
    Try using a partial to cut down on copypasting!*)
 1. Allow deleting songs with a link, using `link_to`.
+(HINT: You might need to [add some functionality](https://github.com/rails/jquery-ujs) so that you can properly delete a song using just a link.
+Be sure to [include your new assets](http://apidock.com/rails/v4.2.1/ActionView/Helpers/AssetTagHelper/javascript_include_tag) in `application.html.erb`.)
 1. Use strong parameters in your POST/PATCH controller actions.
 1. Set the root route to the song index.